pkg/profile/README.md

               NoShutdownHook: true, // do not hook SIGINT }
          // p.Stop() must be called before the program exits to
-         // ensure profiling information is correct written to disk. p := profile.Start(&cfg)
+         // ensure profiling information is written to disk. p := profile.Start(&cfg)
          ...
     }